larsonjj/generator-yeogurt/README.md

 yo yeogurt
 ```

 Optionally, you can skip the automated installation of npm and bower packages by passing in `--skip-install`.
+The main reason to use this is if you have spotty/no internet connection, but would still like to generate your project.

 ```
 yo yeogurt --skip-install